Commensurators of normal subgroups of lattices: Positive characteristic

 \subsection{End of the proof of Theorem \ref{thm:char+}}

 No changes are necessary because in this part of the proof, we do not use finite generation of $\Lambda$, only that of $\Delta$.
-And while in positive characteristic, lattices need not be finitely generated, higher rank lattices (in particular $S$-arithmetic ones) always are (due to Venkataramana when one of the simple factors is higher rank \cite{venky-thesis} and Raghunathan if all simple factors have rank 1 \cite{raghunathan-fg}).\end{proof}
+And while in positive characteristic, lattices need not be finitely generated, higher rank lattices always are (due to Venkataramana when one of the simple factors is higher rank \cite{venky-thesis} and Raghunathan if all simple factors have rank 1 \cite{raghunathan-fg}).
+In this case, $\Delta$ has higher rank since it is $S$-arithmetic and there exist at least two places in $S$ at which $\bbG$ is noncompact (one in $T$ and one in $S\bs T$). \end{proof}